Skip to main content

 3

 • While lamb is roasting, cut potato into bite-sized chunks.
 Cut cauliflower into small florets. • Place veggies on a second lined oven tray.
-Drizzle with olive oil, season with salt and toss to coat. • Roast until tender, 20-25 minutes. • Meanwhile, finely chop garlic.
-In a small heatproof bowl, microwave the butter, 1/2 the garlic and a pinch of salt in 10 second bursts, until melted. • In the last 5 minutes of cook time, drizzle garlic butter over the veggies and roast until golden.
+Drizzle with olive oil, season with salt and toss to coat. • Roast until tender, 20-25 minutes. • Meanwhile, finely chop garlic. • In a small micrawave-safe bowl, add the butter, half the garlic and a pinch of salt.
+Microwave in 10 second bursts, until melted. • In the last 5 minutes of cook time, drizzle garlic butter over the veggies and roast until golden.

 4

 • While the veggies are roasting, roughly chop cucumber.
-Thinly slice radish. • Add the remaining garlic and a drizzle of olive oil over the flatbreads and season with salt.
-Place flatbreads directly on an oven wire rack and bake until golden, 5-8 minutes. • Meanwhile, combine garlic dip and Greek-style yoghurt in a second small bowl.
+Thinly slice radish. • Add the remaining garlic and a drizzle of olive oil over the flatbreads and season with salt. • Place flatbreads directly on a wire oven rack and bake until golden, 5-8 minutes. • Meanwhile, combine garlic dip and Greek-style yoghurt in a second small bowl.
 Set aside.

 5